Antiquete/simple-redirect/README.md

 npm run run:dev
 ```

-Run a live instance of extension that reloads whenever source code changes.
+Run a live instance of extension that reloads automatically on source code change.

 #### Other NPM Scripts

 - Lint - Check for errors
-- Watch - Watch for source code changes and generate build files (This step is included in run:dev)
+- Watch - Build automatically on source code change.
+(This step is included in run:dev)

 # Screenshots